stevesteve2/SteveWebsite/content/publication/testing-the-causal-impact-of-social-media-reduction-around-the-globe/index.md

   - Jay J. Van Bavel
 author_notes:
   - "*Co-First Authors"
+publication: Nature (Stage 1 In Principle Acceptance of Registered Report)
 abstract: "More than half of the world’s population uses social media.
 There is widespread debate among the public, politicians, and academics about social media’s impact on important outcomes, such as intergroup conflict and